RetailMeNotSandbox/flapjack-syrup/README.md

 ## Contributing

-1. Create a ticket on Jira
+1. Create an issue on GitHub
 2. Fork the project into your personal account
-3. Create your ticket branch (`git checkout -b ticket-number`)
+3. Make your changes
-4. Commit your changes (`git commit -am '[ticket-number] Add some feature'`)
-5. Push to the branch (`git push origin my-new-feature`)
-6. Create a new Pull Request in Stash
+4. Submit a Pull Request

+Please include tests with your changes.
+Adding tests for existing work is also greatly appreciated.